DoboKostial/ansible/README.md

 -  enables SSL with a self-signed fallback, ships a secure pg_hba.conf
 -  supports memory “autotune” (or hard values), computes HugePages from SHOW shared_buffers
 - runs a cron job for WAL archive cleanup at 60%
-→ almost every GUC is mapped to 'postgresql_' variables (comprehensive sane defaults in defaults/main.yml)
+- almost every GUC is mapped to 'postgresql_' variables (comprehensive sane defaults in defaults/main.yml).
+The idea is the whole postgresql.conf template has all values defined (as a baseline standard) -> part of them overweighted to defaults/main.yml -> desired values per VM defined in group_vars/host_vars
 - pg_hba.conf baseline: local peer for postgres, SCRAM elsewhere
 - hardening: reomve public access to public schemas